Introduction to Optimization

 1.1 General Optimization Problem

-\[\begin{equation} f(\hat{x}) \leq f(x) \text{ for all } x \in X, \end{equation}\]where:
+\[f(\hat{x}) \leq f(x) \quad \text{for all } x \in X,\]where:

 - $X$ is the feasible set,

-- $f \to \mathbb{R}$ is the objective function,
+- $f: X \to \mathbb{R}$ is the objective function,

 - $\hat{x}$ is the optimal solution.

-1.2 Common Optimization Problem
+1.2 Common Types of Optimization Problems

-1.3 Global minimum and Local minimum
+1.3 Global Minimum and Local Minimum

-- Local minimum: If a point $\tilde{x}$ satisfies for some $\epsilon > 0$ that
+- Local minimum: A point $\tilde{x}$ is a local minimum if there exists $\epsilon > 0$ such that

 1.4 The Main Purpose of Optimization Theory